 As mentioned, jumbo loans generally have much stricter requirements because borrowers are being approved for a larger sum.
 Here are some of the most important jumbo loan requirements and qualifications to make note of:

-• Debt-to-Income Ratio: The debt-to-income ratio (DTIR) is the percentage of debt you have compared to your income.
-Typically, the lower your DTIR the better.
-Some traditional home loans may allow up to 55% DTIR, however, jumbo loan applicants will typically need theirs to be significantly lower.
-In many cases the required DTIR for jumbo mortgages must be lower than 43%—or sometimes even 36%.
+- Debt-to-Income Ratio: The debt-to-income ratio (DTI) is the percentage of debt you have compared to your income.
+Typically, the lower your DTI, the better.
+Some traditional home loans may allow up to 55% DTI, however jumbo loan applicants will typically need theirs to be significantly lower.
+In many cases the required DTI for jumbo mortgages must be lower than 43%—or sometimes even 36%.

-• Property Appraisal Before final loan approval on your jumbo home loan, you will typically need to schedule a property appraisal to confirm the value of the property and the soundness of the structure.
+- Property Appraisal: Before final loan approval on your jumbo home loan, you will typically need to schedule a property appraisal to confirm the value of the property and the soundness of the structure.
 For jumbo loans, you may also need a secondary appraisal.
-This is because jumbo loans are typically used to purchase luxury homes, which may be outside the scope of the standard.

-• Down Payment How much is a jumbo loan down payment?
+- Down Payment: How much is a jumbo loan down payment?
 Typically, a larger down payment will be required for jumbo loans because the lender is taking a larger risk by approving financing on a high-value property.
 A standard jumbo loan minimum down payment is 20%.
 However, down payment requirements vary based on personal financial circumstances, the cost of the home, and other loan terms.
-We do offer jumbo loans with a minimum down payment of 10% in some cases.
+We do offer near miss jumbo loans with a down payment as low as 10% in some cases.

 Jumbo vs. Conforming Loan Comparison